Zappingsbrew/mondtholomewtholomew/README.md

   - Can be switched back to normal NowPlaying for local music players
 - Included visualizer!!

-You might also want to check out [reisir's other skins]([https://github.com/reisir/robux](https://github.com/reisir?tab=repositories&q=topic%3Arainmeter-skin&type=&language=&sort=)), which include a robik rework.
+You might also want to check out [Reisir's other skins]([https://github.com/reisir/robux](https://github.com/reisir?tab=repositories&q=topic%3Arainmeter-skin&type=&language=&sort=)), which include a robik rework.

 ## Installation

 How to install Mondtholomewtholomew.

 ### Installing Mondtholomewtholomew manually
-Just find reisir's original fork about it!
+Just find Reisir's original fork about it!
 But use the Mondtholomewtholomew instead!
 Read the [install instructions](https://github.com/reisir/mondtholomew/wiki) on the [Mondtholomew wiki](https://github.com/reisir/mondtholomew/wiki).